sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 The Content Filter does not necessarily just remove data elements and sometimes can also be used to simplify the structure of the message.

+### BizTalk Mapper Patterns: Splitter Pattern
+This can also be treated has Working With Multiple Output Messages or Splitting Messages

+This is a common integration problem you might come across is the need to integrate information coming from a system into several system that may require different information or less information over what is sent.
+So we basically want to split the original information into two different formats to be sent to our internal systems.

 ## Working with Functoids

 ### BizTalk Mapper: Built-in Functoids, Scripting Functoid and Custom Functoids